flatiron/blacksmith/articles/basic/getting-started/how-to-debug-node-applictions/article.md

     var snapshot = profiler.takeSnapshot(name);

-To take a cpu profile, just surround the code that you are profiling with these two lines and optionally a name to indentify the cpu profile.
+To take a cpu profile, just surround the code that you are profiling with the two lines shown below.
+Optionally, a name can be included to indentify the cpu profile.

     profiler.startProfiling(name);
     //..lots and lots of methods and code called..//